 Wheat free Christmas Cookies

 It's such a rich and beautiful tradition, but there’s a downside to all that goodness.
-I suffer from IBS, and wheat causes terrible gas, bloating and cramping for me.
+Like for so many, wheat causes terrible bloating and cramping for me.
 All those wonderful biscuits leave my gut wrecked for weeks after Christmas.
 I don’t want to withdraw from such a wonderful process, and so I decided to adapt to it instead.
-I have learned a few tricks about how to make delicious wheat free biscuits, so my contribution this year will be made up of a selection of biscuits I can tolerate.
-I will no doubt still enjoy the odd wheat biscuit made by my wonderful family, but I will have options that can temper how much I let this season affect my health.
-To me, that is what a healthy lifestyle is all about: not excluding yourself from the wonderful traditions that hold our cultures and families together, but creating options and making conscious choices that allow you to continue to thrive within them.
+Years of avoiding wheat have taught me a few tricks about how to make delicious wheat free alternatives, so my contribution this year will be made up of a selection of biscuits I can tolerate.
+To me, this is what a healthy lifestyle is all about: not excluding yourself from the wonderful traditions that hold our cultures and families together, but creating options and making conscious choices that allow you to continue to thrive within them.

 Here are some of the top tricks I use to convert almost any biscuit recipe to wheat free and moderately healthy: